jguida941/contact-suite-spring-react/README.md

 > **Note (JDK 25+):** When running tests on JDK 25 or later, you may see a warning like `Mockito is currently self-attaching to enable the inline-mock-maker`.
 This is expected and harmless; Mockito's subclass mock-maker handles mocking without requiring the Java agent, so the warning does not affect test correctness.

+> **Legacy singleton safety:** All service-layer suites that exercise the `ContactService`, `TaskService`, and `AppointmentService` singletons (including the legacy fallback and bridge tests) are annotated with JUnit’s `@Isolated`.
+Surefire otherwise executes those classes in parallel, which races the shared static `getInstance()` store and can trigger duplicate ID inserts.
+Keep the annotation on any new suites that mutate the singleton to avoid reintroducing the flaky DuplicateResourceException bursts.

 #### Authenticated Test Utilities

 Security hardening introduced specialized test utilities to simplify authenticated testing: